syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 # Intellisense

-EditControl provides Intellisense pop-up capabilities to add content easily, as like in Microsoft Visual Studio text editor.
+The EditControl provides Intellisense pop-up capabilities to add content easily as in Microsoft Visual Studio text editor.

-## Configure intellisense popup
+## Configure intellisense pop-up

-[ContextChoiceController](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.Interfaces.IContextChoiceController.html) helps to display intellisense popup in EditControl.
-You can also autocomplete the word by using the UP/DOWN arrow keys to choose the Context Choice item and pressing the <kbd>Tab</kbd> key.
+The [ContextChoiceController](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.Interfaces.IContextChoiceController.html) helps to display intellisense pop-up in the EditControl.
+You can also autocomplete the word by using the UP or DOWN arrow key to choose the Context Choice item and pressing the <kbd>Tab</kbd> key.
 The ContextChoice pop-up can be dismissed by pressing the <kbd>ESC</kbd> key.

 ![](Intellisense-images/Intellisense_img1.png)

 The ContextChoice displaying characters are specified in the configuration file by using the `DropContextChoiceList` field in the lexem for the corresponding character.
-If you wish to display the ContextChoice dropdown in response to the period (".") or comma (",") being typed, use the following XML code.
+To display the ContextChoice drop-down in response to the period (".") or comma (",") being typed, use the following XML code.

 {% highlight xaml %}